MathsJam/mathsjam-site/gathering/uk/archive/2025/index.md

 		Matthew Scroggs: 2025 squares
 	</h4>
 	<p>
 		2025 is the sum of the first 9 cube numbers and also the square of the sum of the first nine numbers.
 You can represent this fact by arranging one 1 by 1 square, two 2 by 2 squares, three 2 by 2 squares, and so on up to nine 9 by 9 squares inside a 45 by 45 square.
-This talk looked at the general puzzle involving the sum of the first n cubes, showing that it's possible to do the arrangement for n=1, n=8 and n=9, but not possible for 2 to 7, and showed off the interactive thing that Scroggs made at https://www.mscroggs.co.uk/squares/.
+This talk looked at the general puzzle involving the sum of the first n cubes, showing that it's possible to do the arrangement for n=1, n=8 and n=9, but not possible for 2 to 7, and showed off <a href="https://www.mscroggs.co.uk/squares/">the interactive thing that Scroggs made</a>.
 	</p>
 <p>
 	<ul>